next up previous

 1. Reading is mandatory, working ahead is encouraged.

 2. Exams are based on both lectures and readings, so class attendance is strongly encouraged.
-Over-sleeping is NOT an acceptable excuse for missing an exam.
+Over-sleeping is NOT an acceptable excuse for missing an exam, even for an 8AM class.

 3. Cheating, defined as taking credit for work you did not do, is strictly forbidden.
 First offenders will receive a zero grade for the assignment or exam in question, and the Office of Student Life will be notified.
 Repeat offenders will receive an NR for the course, and the case will be brought before the Campus Judiciary System.